kyle-tennison/Magnetite/under-the-hood.md

 ![](media/triangle-split.png)
 > From University of New Mexico

-Considering that the area of the element is the sum of the $A_1, A_2, A_3$, we can create the following shape functions:
+Considering that the area of the element is the sum of the areas $A_1, A_2, A_3$, we can create the following shape functions:

 $$N_1=\frac{A_1}{A},N_2=\frac{A_2}{A},N_3=\frac{A_3}{A}$$